-How can Tobacco Control Program Staff encourage behavioral health teams to Enhance Quality Improvement and Sustainability Efforts for tobacco treatment services?
+How can Tobacco Control Program Staff encourage community partners to enhance quality improvement and sustainability efforts for tobacco treatment services?

-The key to effective quality improvement and long-term sustainability of system changes to integrate tobacco treatment services in behavioral health is the consistent, on-going evaluation of both outcomes and processes.
+The key to effective system changes to integrate tobacco treatment services is the consistent, on-going evaluation of both outcomes and processes.
+Learn more about the integration process through our on-demand webcast, Public Health Roadmap: Hospitals Helping People Quit.

 There are always ways to make processes better: